dyxstat/dyxstat.github.io/_pages/about.md

 ---
 If you have any service requests or questions, welcome to contact me by email **yuxuandu@usc.edu**.
 I am also open to any potential collaborations.

+[02/2024] I will join in RECOMB 2024 and see you in Boston!

 [12/2023] Our paper regarding imputing metaHi-C contact matrix has been accepted by [RECOMB 2024](https://recomb.org/recomb2024/call_for_papers.html) with oral presentation!